emissary-ingress/emissary/cmd/amb-sidecar/webui/bindata/edge_stack/mvc/README.mvc.md

 The basic functionality for `Model`, `Collection` and `Resource` classes is defined in this directory.
 These are the internal classes of the framework and should not need to be modified or overridden.

-(DELETE SINCE THIS MAY NOT BE NECESSARY) Subclasses of the interfaces will utilize methods defined in these framework classes.

-NOTE FROM BJORN TO BRUCE: ASK ME ABOUT THIS ^^^

-I WANTED A STRUCTURE WHERE THE DEVELOPERS DIDN'T HAVE TO KNOW ANYTHING EXCEPT WHAT IS IN THE INTERFACES, SO PERHAPS WE NEED TO HAVE LARGER INTERFACES??
-OR MAYBE A SECOND SET OF INTERFACES FOR METHODS TO USE RATHER THAN TO OVERRIDE??

 #### interfaces